surendrababu-sec/pqc-soc-readiness/README.md

 # PQC SOC Readiness - Post-Quantum Cryptography Research

 ## What is this?
-An independent research paper and proof-of-concept tool exploring post-quantum cryptography threats from a SOC analyst perspective - specifically the "Harvest Now, Decrypt Later" threat model and its implications for financial services organisations.
+An independent research paper and open-source tool exploring post-quantum cryptography threats from a security operations perspective - specifically the "Harvest Now, Decrypt Later" threat model and its implications for enterprise and critical infrastructure organisations.

 ## Research Title
-"Post-Quantum Cryptography Readiness in Financial Services:
+"Post-Quantum Cryptography Readiness in Security Operations:
-A SOC Analyst Perspective on the Harvest Now, Decrypt Later Threat"
+Detecting and Responding to the Harvest Now, Decrypt Later Threat"

 ## Why does this matter?
 Q-Day isn't the beginning of the threat.
 It's the end of the grace period.

 ## What am I producing?
-- A research paper (target publication: arXiv.org)
+- A research paper (target publication: arXiv.org cs.CR)
-- A proof-of-concept cryptographic vulnerability scanner (Python) supporting the paper's findings
+- An open-source cryptographic vulnerability scanner (Python)
-- A practical SOC-focused PQC threat model
+- A practical SOC-focused PQC threat model mapped to NIST PQC standards

 ## Research Focus
-- Post-Quantum Cryptography (CRYSTALS-Kyber, CRYSTALS-Dilithium)
+- Post-Quantum Cryptography (CRYSTALS-Kyber, CRYSTALS-Dilithium, SPHINCS+)
 - Harvest Now, Decrypt Later (HNDL) threat model
 - NIST PQC Standards (FIPS 203, 204, 205)
-- Cryptographic vulnerability assessment in financial services
+- Cryptographic vulnerability detection in operational security environments
+- PQC deployment challenges in resource-constrained and networked systems

 ## Project Status
-Currently in Phase 1 - Research & Foundation (Week 2 of 10)
+Currently in Phase 1 - Research & Foundation (Month 2 of 10)

 ## Research Notes
-Weekly learning documented in [RESEARCH-NOTES.md](RESEARCH-NOTES.md)
+Monthly research documented in [RESEARCH-NOTES.md](RESEARCH-NOTES.md)

 ## Author
-Surendra Babu | MSc Information Security & Digital Forensics
+Surendra Babu | MSc Information Security & Digital Forensics (Distinction), University of East London
+PhD research supervised by Dr. Elias Eze, UEL
-Focused on defensive security, SOC operations, and emerging cryptographic threats.
+Focused on defensive security, SOC operations, and post-quantum cryptographic threats